probinso/Curriculum/1DAY.md

 # Day 1 - Setup Environment, Shell, Basic Programming, First Exercise
 ## Setup Environment

 As an author of code, you will be needing an editor.
 As *Microsoft Office* or *Open Office* better enable office tasks, *Text Editors* and *Integrated Development Environments* are the tools of a programmer.
-There are many choices, but I am only cross platform tools (those that behave the same across *Windows*, *Mac*, and *Linux*).
+There are many choices, but I will focus on cross platform tools (those that behave the same across *Windows*, *Mac*, and *Linux*) with minimal assistance.
 Different tools have different advantages, but we will encourage you to use simple tools until you outgrow them.

-1. [Atom](https://atom.io/) is our preferred editor.
-More advanced Atom users may be interested in [Tricks](https://github.com/selassid/codeguild/blob/master/notes/atom-python.md).
+1. [Atom](https://atom.io/) is a preferred editor.
+More advanced Atom users may be interested in these [Tricks](https://github.com/selassid/codeguild/blob/master/notes/atom-python.md).
-2. A guide to install [Python](https://github.com/selassid/codeguild/blob/master/notes/py.md) is found here.
+2. This is a guide to installing [Python](https://github.com/selassid/codeguild/blob/master/notes/py.md).

 ## Shell
 A shell is another way for you to interact with your computer.
 This is often called a CLI (Command Line Interface) as apposed to a GUI (Graphical User Interface).
 Developers often favor CLI due to the ease of automating repetitive tasks.
 We will to look at [Powershell/Bash](https://github.com/selassid/codeguild/blob/master/notes/cli.md) and how it compares to your GUI.